 - The breath or blood sample was mishandled and possibly contaminated;

-- The driver was on a high-protein/low-carb diet;
+- You were on a high-protein/low-carb diet;

 For more information, please see our article, “20 Legal Defenses for Fighting California DUI Charges.”